mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 And also he said, “the successive generations of [patriarchs](glossary#ancestor) have not been able to bring it up in its entirety.”

 Originally it says, “Even the successive generations of [patriarchs](glossary#ancestor) haven’t pulled it down entirely as it is, and stood up there.”
-That means – you know, "patriarchs" are the practicers – the many patriarchs understand the truth, that means pulled down toward the patriarchs.
+That means – you know, “patriarchs” are the practicers – the many patriarchs understand the truth, that means pulled down toward the patriarchs.
 “I” understand the truth, so you say; that means you pull it down toward you.
-And stand up: “I understand", which is called “I am enlightened person".
+And stand up: “I understand”, which is called “I am enlightened person”.
 Well, it is not a real truth.
 That’s why he said, “the successive generations of patriarchs haven’t been able to bring it back in its entirety.”

 Whatever you say – “I” understand – that truth you understand is something you have pulled down toward you; that is a personal experience.
 That’s why [Buddhism](glossary#buddhism) always says, “No God, no [Buddhas](glossary#buddha), no [Avalokiteshvara](glossary#avalokiteshvara)” – nothing, completely nothing.
 Because it’s pretty easy for us to say “I” understand it, “I” experience always.

 Particularly when the people respect you and other great persons, you believe, “Yes, I understand.
 I understand everything better than you... so I am great.”
 This is not the final goal [Buddhism](glossary#buddhism) emphasizes.

 Because, life must be alive, from moment to moment, under all circumstances.
-Whenever people put a certain label on you, "advanced," or "beginner," or “top class,” it doesn’t matter; anyway your life must be alive, day to day.
+Whenever people put a certain label on you, “advanced,” or “beginner,” or “top class,” it doesn’t matter; anyway your life must be alive, day to day.
 If you’re really obsessed with personal experience, it is not the real truth; it is not the real teaching of [Buddhism](glossary#buddhism).

 That’s why he says, “the successive generations of [patriarchs](glossary#ancestor) haven’t been able to bring it up in its entirety” – because there are patriarchs like that, constantly alive in their daily life.